 - Outback clothes

 - Biodegradable toothpaste and hand lotion

 - Gas and portable grill

 Step 4: Ensure Your Safety In the Outback and Australian Off Road

 Road Safety Rules to Heed with your Four Wheel Drive

-If you can drive, you know the basic road rules.
+If you can drive, you know the basic road rules and common road etiquette.
 Still, when you are in the outback and on an Australian off road, there are certain things that need extra care.
 There is an unwritten set of rules, known as road etiquette that you should know.